-Watches made in Switzerland are considered a global benchmark in the industry, synonymous with technical and manufacturing quality.
-They are accordingly protected by the prestigious SWISS MADE label, regulated by specific parameters laid down by law, which guarantees that the watches have been made according to the Swiss watch industry‘s standards of excellence.
+Watches made in Switzerland are considered a global benchmark in the watch industry, synonymous with exceptional technical and manufacturing quality.
+They are protected by the prestigious Swiss Made label, regulated by strict parameters laid down by law, ensuring that all Swiss-made timepieces meet the highest standards of Swiss watchmaking excellence.

-The SWISS MADE label has been of fundamental importance to Swiss watch manufacturers because its stringent parameters have enabled the Swiss watch industry to maintain the high level of quality for which it is known, resulting in its status as one of the most sophisticated and admired industries in the world of luxury.
+The Swiss Made label has played a fundamental role for Swiss watch manufacturers, as its stringent requirements have enabled the Swiss watch industry to maintain the outstanding level of quality and craftsmanship for which it is renowned.
+This commitment to precision and innovation has made Switzerland one of the most admired and sophisticated luxury watchmaking hubs in the world.

-The SWISS MADE label is perceived by the public to be synonymous with quality, precision, reliability, and elegance, which is why many are willing to pay a premium price to own a SWISS MADE watch.
+To the public, the Swiss Made mark is synonymous with quality, precision, reliability, and elegance, which is why collectors and enthusiasts alike are willing to pay a premium to own authentic Swiss Made watches.

-In this article, we will explain which regulations protect the Swiss Made label, from the first regulation in 1971 through the updates in 2017.
+In this article, we explain which regulations protect the Swiss Made label, from the first Swiss Made watch regulation in 1971 through the major updates introduced in 2017.

-Along with the wording SWISS MADE, the regulation also applies to other designations, such as Swiss or Made in Switzerland, and to the white cross on a red background, all of which indicate the Swiss origin of a product.
+In addition to the wording Swiss Made, the regulation also applies to related designations such as Swiss or Made in Switzerland, and even to the white cross on a red background — all symbols representing the authentic Swiss origin of a product.

-The 1971 Ordinance stipulated that a watch could be defined as Made in Switzerland if it met a number of requirements, the main ones being:
+According to the 1971 Swiss Made watch regulation, a timepiece could be defined as Made in Switzerland if it met a number of key requirements:

 - Movement assembled and inspected in Switzerland